Search Results for

 Kaiju Multiplayer Engine, abbreviated as KMPE throughout this documentation, can be purchased from the Unity Asset Store.
 As an Extension Asset of the Standard Unity Asset Store EULA License, one license is required per user.

-Currently, KMPE requires Unity 6.3.
+Currently, KMPE requires Unity 6.3 LTS or Unity 6.4 Supported.
 We aim to support the latest LTS and if any exist, supported Unity releases beyond the latest LTS version.
 As Steam only supports Windows, Mac, and Linux, KMPE only works on these platforms.
 While KMPE won't function on other platforms, it has been designed to not throw errors on these platforms, meaning you can safely keep KMPE in your project for cross-platform games.

 Before downloading KMPE, it is recommended you install Git as many integrations need Git for an easy installation.
 If you choose not to install Git, you can still use KMPE but will need to manually install tools such as Steamworks.NET.
+Additionally, if you choose to manually install any packages, you may need to further manually add preprocessor directives for said packages.
+For this reason, it is highly recommended you install packages with Git.
 For more, see the Unity documentation on Git packages.

 From the asset store page, click "Open in Unity".
 If already in Unity, open the package manager window by going to Window > Package Management > Package Manager from the top menu, click on My Assets, and search for Kaiju Multiplayer Engine.
 Click the Import button.
 If the Import button does not appear, first click the Download button and once finished you can import KMPE.